dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 # Introduction

+Today we explain how and why you would use Dolt and DVC together with a Fashion-MNIST demo.
+We will touch on several data versioning themes that Dolt and DVC tackle in different ways:
+1. Ease of access
+2. Remotes and sharing
+3. Lineage
+4. Reproducibility

+# Background

-The ML tooling space is changing quickly, budding hundreds of competing and overlapping narratives of how the future will look in data-land.
+The machine learning tooling space is changing quickly, budding hundreds of competing and overlapping narratives of how the future will look in data-land.
 Some projects, like Blue River, expand the capabilities of specific verticals, like autonomous tractors.
 Others like Weights and Biases support specific stages in the ML lifecycle, like training and result tracking.
-Other projects like Tecton and Databricks aim to redefine what MLOps-as-a-platform means at Enterprise-scale, making them harder to bucket and define.
+Other projects like Tecton and Databricks aim to redefine what machine learning ops (MLOps)-as-a-platform means at Enterprise-scale, making them harder to bucket and define.

 "Data versioning and reproducibility" has a deceivingly simple scope